Dumbo, Brooklyn: Art, business, and leisure

-The area has emerged as one of New York City's premier arts districts, with a cluster of for-profit art galleries such as the Klompching Gallery, and such not-for-profit institutions as the St. Ann's Warehouse and the A.I.R.
-Gallery.
+The area has emerged as one of New York City's premier arts districts, with a cluster of for-profit art galleries such as the Klompching Gallery, and such not-for-profit institutions as the St. Ann's Warehouse the A.I.R.
+Gallery and the first post-COVID-19 performance venue to open in the area The Rat NYC (May 2024).

 Chef Jacques Torres opened a chocolate factory in Dumbo in December 2000.
 Other culinary businesses in the area include Grimaldi's, Ample Hills Creamery, Almondine Bakery, and the River Café, all clustered in Fulton Landing, also home to Bargemusic, a floating venue for classical music.
 John Fluevog, a Canadian shoe designer, opened a store on Main Street in November 2017.
-Celebrity fans of his art-deco inspired shoes include Kit Harington, Woody Harrelson, and Beyoncé.

 The first public space in the neighborhood was Fulton Ferry, followed by Empire-Fulton Ferry State Park.
 The first six acres of Brooklyn Bridge Park, a joint state/city venture under development, were opened in March 2010.
 The Cliffs at DUMBO is a 7,800 square foot outdoor climbing gym located in the Main Street section of Brooklyn Bridge Park, and is the largest outdoor bouldering gym in North America.

 The building at 200 Water Street, which the Brillo Manufacturing Co. once occupied, is being renovated as a high-end condo building.